Let’s face it, we all use them, but do we really know the difference between a toner and an astringent?

 Whether you consider yourself a skincare guru or novice, let’s get back to the basics.
 The steps of any beauty routine often mimic each other; cleanse, tone, and moisturize.
 It’s the second step in routines however, that seem to cause the most confusion.
 Why use a toner?
 Why not an astringent?
 What’s the difference anyway?
 Well, skincare enthusiasts no need to worry, we’re breaking it down for you.

 Beauty starts from within… the bottle.
 Toners and astringents are formulated differently and for that reason, serve different skin types.
 While both of our Toners and Astringents contain our proprietary Witch Hazel Aloe Vera formula, toners are water-based products, and typically include antioxidants and cell-repairing ingredients.
 Astringents, on the other hand, are alcohol-based products.
 Our astringents contain natural alcohol from botanical sources.

 Ingredients are also how we at Thayers determine what scents will be toners or astringents.
 Our favorite Rose Petal Toner is made with rose water, while our Lemon Astringent is made with alcohol and a lemongrass alcohol-based extract.

 All for astringents.
-While providing similar benefits as toners, Thayers astringents are designed to aid in the removal of oil from the skin, and may dry out skin in the process.
+While providing similar benefits as toners, Thayers astringents are designed to aid in the removal of oil from the skin.
+Most astringents can dry out skin in the process.
 Thayers astringents, however, include aloe and glycerin, which help prevent loss of moisture.
-The alcohol content in astringents give it anti-bacterial properties, which may help individuals with acne breakouts.
+The alcohol content in astringents also give it anti-bacterial properties, which may help individuals with acne breakouts.
 Be sure to use astringents in small amounts, however, as the overuse of an astringent could have the reverse effect on skin, leaving it more oily.
 Thayers astringents also help to remove traces of dirt and grime from your skin.